-File Form 8275 with your original tax return.
+regulations, you must file Form 8275-R. File all Forms 8275-R with your original tax return.
 Keep a copy for your records.

-You may be able to file Form 8275 with an amended return.
-See Regulations sections 1.6662-4(f)(1) and 1.6664-2(c)(3) for more information.
+You also may be 1.6664-2(c)(3) for more information.

-To make adequate disclosure for items reported by a pass-through entity, you must complete and file a separate Form 8275 for items reported by each entity.
+To make adequate disclosure for entity, you must complete and file a

 Carrybacks, carryovers, and recurring items.
-Carryover items must be disclosed for the tax year in which they originated.
-You do not have to file another Form 8275 for those items for the tax years in which the carryover is taken into account.
+Carryover items must be disclosed in the tax year in which they originated.
+You do not have to file another Form 8275-R for those items for the tax years in which the carryover is taken into account.